ncareau/Mikro-Watch/README.md

 - `php mikro-watch influxdb` will push one time to influxdb
 - `php mikro-watch daemon` will start a daemon pushing to influxdb each 10 sec.
+  - `--timeout 5` or `-t 5` to change the timeout between calls in seconds.

 ## Note